bhuffy/100-days-of-code/log.md

 **Thoughts**: I got stuck on nested loops for a loooong time, and then started while loops, which are still a bit confusing, although I understand the difference and when to use it.
 Frustrated, but I've been getting 4.5 hours of sleep for a few days now, not very attentive.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+### Day 66: March 9, 2017 (Thursday)

+**Today's Progress**: Some while loops, stuck on Profile Lookup challenge.

+**Thoughts**: I did some while loops with Code Academy and then got COMPLETELY stuck on the Profile Lookup challenge for FreeCodeCamp.
+It's very frustrating and I can't seem to figure it out (even though it looks right).
+Guess we'll have to keep at it again tomorrow.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)